-Full-time apprentices will typically spend 12 months on-programme before the gateway working towards the occupational standard.
-The apprentice must spend at least 12 months on-programme and complete the required amount of off-the-job training in line with the apprenticeship funding rules.
+Full-time apprentices will typically spend 12 months on-programme (before the gateway) working towards the occupational standard.
+All apprentices must spend a minimum of 12 months on-programme.
+All apprentices must spend a minimum of 20% of on-programme time undertaking off-the-job training.